aaaronhsu/cowsino/README.md

 - `exit`: Exits the program.
 - `help`: Displays a list of commands that can be run.

----

 ## Technical Design

 ### Topics
 - **Allocating memory**: To create structs that store user data and store the game data.
-- **Working with files** User data will be stored in files as structs.
+- **Working with files**: User data will be stored in files as structs.
-- **Finding information about files** User data wil be fetched from files on user connect/disconnect.
+- **Finding information about files**: User data wil be fetched from files on user connect/disconnect.
-- **Processes** Forking processes to have multiple clients connect at a time.
+- **Processes**: Forking processes to have multiple clients connect at a time.
-- **Semaphores** Ensure that a client isn't logged into the server through multiple terminals at the same time.
+- **Semaphores**: Ensure that a client isn't logged into the server through multiple terminals at the same time.
-- **Pipes** To communicate between the server and the client.
+- **Pipes**: To communicate between the server and the client.
-- **Sockets** If we decide to implement multiplayer games.
+- **Sockets**: If we decide to implement multiplayer games.

 ### Data Structures/Methods
 - User struct: (char * username, char * password, int balance)